waveform80/pibootctl/docs/list.rst

 configuration (calculated as the latest modification date of all files within the configuration).

-For developers wishing to build on top of pictl, options are provided to produce the output in JSON (:option:`--json`), YAML (:option:`--yaml`), and shell-friendly (:option:`--shell`).
+For developers wishing to build on top of pibootctl, options are provided to produce the output in JSON (:option:`--json`), YAML (:option:`--yaml`), and shell-friendly (:option:`--shell`).
 These combine with all aforementioned options as expected:

 .. code-block:: console

-    $ pictl list --json
+    $ pibootctl list --json
     [{"timestamp": "2020-02-01T15:46:48", "active": false, "name": "dpi"},
     {"timestamp": "2020-03-10T11:32:12", "active": false, "name": "default"},
     {"timestamp": "2020-02-01T16:13:02", "active": false, "name": "gpi"},